qpleple/cloudstack-php-client/README.md

 This project combines these two tools into one project.
 The code generation is no longer done via scraping of the HTML documentation.
 We now use the provided ```listApis``` call in the CloudStack API to generate the libraries.

-There is also an enhanced command line testing tool located in ```commandline/commandline.php``` that can be used to execute CloudStack APIs from the console.
+There is also an enhanced command line testing tool located in `commandline/commandline.php` that can be used to execute CloudStack APIs from the console.

+The code generated can is tagged for [phpdoc](https://github.com/phpDocumentor/phpDocumentor2) and there is an included `phpdoc.dist.xml` so generating your own library documentation should be quite simple.

 PHP Library Usage
 -----------------